Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Additional considerations

-This study supports the use of cognitive behavioral therapy for insomnia (CBT-I).
+The above study supports the use of cognitive behavioral therapy for insomnia (CBT-I).
 This is in line with the guidance provided by the American College of Physicians, which recommends CBT-I as the first treatment for those experiencing chronic insomnia.
-It has even been shown to be effective for those experiencing sub-threshold insomnia.
+It has even been suggested to be effective for those experiencing sub-threshold insomnia.
 Also, CBT-I may be especially useful for people in high-risk groups, including those who are pregnant and those with post-traumatic stress disorder (PTSD).

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.